stroparo/dotfiles/README.md

 sudo visudo
 ```

-Run and ignore some errors as this sequence is as most fault tolerant as possible, already:
+Run and ignore some errors as this sequence is already as fault tolerant as possible:

 ```bash
 DO_BOX=true bash -c "$(curl -LSfs https://raw.githubusercontent.com/stroparo/dotfiles/master/setup.sh)"